 Orchestra members are expected to behave with the same decency, respect, and courtesy for all other members and instructors as would be demanded in school and society.
-Any single incident of abusive language or behavior is cause for immediate dismissal from the group!
+Any single incident of abusive language or behavior is cause for immediate dismissal from the group.

 For last minute emergencies, please leave messages on the orchestra office voice mail, (949) 824-0225.

 All orchestra members who are UCI students are expected to register for a letter grade.
 Wind and brass players assigned to only one of the two concerts/quarter and who do not intend to follow the auxiliary curriculum should register for one, not two credits (Mus.
-06120, different course number) as well as your other ensemble assignment.
+06120, different course number) as well as their other ensemble assignment.
 The auxiliary curriculum in orchestra is designed for students who need to fulfill the requirements for two credits, but are employed in playing on a limited basis.
-These requirements may include one or a combination of the following: weekly coaching in an area high school, research paper, attendance and participation (non playing) in rehearsals and concerts, and possible library work.
+These requirements may include one or a combination of the following: weekly coaching in an area high school, research paper, attendance and participation (non-playing) in rehearsals and concerts, and possible library work.